Wuhan virus: Death toll in China hits 132, number of cases nearing 6,000

 From France to Japan, governments were organising evacuations, while Hong Kong - scene of anti-China unrest for months - planned to suspend rail and ferry links with the mainland.

-United Airlines said it was suspending some flights between the United States and China for a week from Feb 1 due to a “significant decline in demand.”
+United Airlines said it was suspending some flights between the US and China for a week from Saturday due to a "significant decline in demand".

 The US Embassy in Beijing said a chartered plane would pick up its consular staff on Wednesday.

-The European Commission said it would help fund two aircraft to fly EU citizens home, with 250 French nationals leaving on the first flight.
+The European Commission said it would help fund two aircraft to fly European Union citizens home, with 250 French nationals leaving on the first flight.

+Malaysian Prime Minister Mahathir Mohamad said on Wednesday that Kuala Lumpur was in talks with China to evacuate its citizens from Wuhan.
+A total of 78 Malaysians are currently in Wuhan, he said.

 Australia will help some citizens leave Hubei province, and quarantine them on Christmas Island, Prime Minister Scott Morrison said on Wednesday following a briefing by the Chinese government.

+Qantas Airways Chief Executive Alan Joyce said it was too early for the airline to quantify the financial impact of China's coronavirus epidemic on its business but it was reviewing whether to end Beijing flights early.

-Meanwhile, scientists in Australia successfully replicated the coronavirus, in what they said would be a "game changer" in the fight against a deadly epidemic which has stricken thousands.
+Australia successfully replicated the coronavirus, in what scientists said would be a "game changer" in the fight against the deadly epidemic.

-China agreed that the World Health Organisation (WHO) could send international experts to Wuhan as soon as possible to increase understanding of the coronavirus and guide the global response to the outbreak, the UN agency said on Tuesday.
+China agreed that the WHO could send international experts to Wuhan as soon as possible to increase understanding of the coronavirus and guide the global response to the outbreak, the UN agency said on Tuesday.

 The virus could reach its peak in around 10 days, a top Chinese government expert said on Tuesday.